Onelinerhub/onelinerhub/git/undo_git_add_before_commit.md

 git reset HEAD -- file_name
 ```

-- HEAD - points to current branch. change it if yours is diffrent.
+- `HEAD` - points to current branch. change it if yours is diffrent.
-- file_name - name of file you want to unstage(undo "git add")
+- `file_name` - name of file you want to unstage(undo "git add")

+group: undo_add